 The higher the SPF number, the stronger the protection.
 As said, SPF 30 is the least you should use on your face, although we recommend you go higher if you live in a bright and sunny place.
 But be careful, this doesn’t mean that you will be protected for a more extended period.

 No need for reapplying sunscreen during the day.

 Sunscreen can only protect your skin for a couple of hours.
 You need to reapply the sunscreen every two hours and when at the beach, after swimming too.
 So what to do if you have already put on your makeup over the sunscreen?
 Will you need to start all over every two hours?
-Our suggestion is that, instead of destroying your makeup, you dust a powder with sun protection over it when needed, et voilà.
+We suggest that, instead of destroying your makeup, you dust a powder with sun protection over it when needed, et voilà.

 Check our selection of SPF products to wear in the city

 • CeraVe AM Facial Moisturizing Lotion SPF 30: A budget-friendly option that provides both moisturization and sun protection.
 It is also formulated with ceramides to help restore the skin barrier.